semrush/intergalactic/website/docs/components/scroll-area/scroll-area.md

 The scroll inside the block can be controlled by:

 - mouse wheel;
-- the arrow key while focusing on an element;
+- arrow keys while focusing on an element;
 - touchpad gestures;
 - elements of a scrollbar like sliders and buttons.